-You can make a prayer candle.
-One way would be to draw your own picture and put it on a candle.
+You can convert any candle.
+One way would be to draw your own picture and paste it on.
 Another would be finding an image online, printing it, and putting it on a candle.

-For example, say that after doing some reading about various saints, you wanted to make a prayer candle featuring St. Abigail.
+For example, say that after doing some reading about various saints, you wanted to make one featuring St. Abigail.
 You’d look for an image of her online.
-If you’re able to find a suitable picture on a prayer card or somewhere else, use that.
+If you can find a suitable picture on a prayer card or somewhere else, use that.